type _string struct {

 and b

-please read the special type deduction rule in bitwise shift operator operation and which function calls are evaluated at compile time。
+are evaluated to different values, please read the special type deduction rule in bitwise shift operator operation nd which function calls are evaluated at compile time。

 .